 So there she is, your crush, you want to ask her out.
 But you are afraid what she is going to think.
 Or what other people might think.

 But imagine walking up to her, say hi, burp a few lines and ask her out.
 The worst case scenario: “Your crush thinks you’re weird because you thought you had a chance.”

-Step two, think about it, is that even so bad?
+Step two, think about it, would that even be so bad?
 I mean, if that is how she felt about you, the feeling was already there.
-At least now you know.
+At least now you would know.
 It is an emotional blow, sure, but your life hasn’t changed much.

 Besides think about this: – does this event matter in 5 minutes?
 In 5 hours?
 5 days?
 5 years?
 I guess the importance of it fades when put in perspective.
 Besides this is the absolute worst that can happen, probably the real deal isn’t that bad :), maybe you’ll even get a date.

-We all have our fears, but put a bit of thought in it – and you learn to put yourself out there and live without the fear of others people’s thoughts.
+We all have our fears, but put a bit of thought in it.
+You'll learn to put yourself out there and live without the fear of others people’s thoughts.